Makati: Late 20th and early 21st centuries (1986–present)

+In July 2003, about 300 defectors of the Armed Forces of the Philippines and the Philippine National Police, known as the Magdalo Group, led by Army Capt.
+Gerardo Gambala and Navy Lt.
+Senior Grade Antonio Trillanes IV seized and occupied Oakwood Premier in Glorietta for 20 hours in what became known as the Oakwood mutiny.
+It is the first mutiny led by Trillanes against the Arroyo administration.
+The group attempted another unsuccessful rebellion in 2007 which became known as the Manila Peninsula siege.

+In January 2011, a bus in Makati was bombed by Abu Sayyaf, killing five.
+In 2018, the Philippine Stock Exchange left its trading floor in Makati and moved to its new headquarters at the Philippine Stock Exchange Tower in Taguig.

+In 2014, former Vice President Jejomar Binay and his son, former Makati Mayor Junjun Binay were involved in a graft case over the construction of the Makati Science High School Building in Cembo.
+The building was indicated to have cost (22.5 million) or per square meter, when it should have only been worth (9.2 million) or per square meter.
+In December 2024, however, the Sandiganbayan granted the demurrer and acquitted all the accused, including the Binays, in the case.

 Map of Makati and Taguig with disputed territory.
 Makati subsequently lost in the 2022 Supreme Court ruling, with the entirety of Fort Bonifacio and the Embo barangays declared as part of Taguig.

 In April 2022, Makati lost in the three decades-long territorial dispute with Taguig, which was ruled with finality a year later in April 2023.
 The city was ordered to refrain from exercising jurisdiction over the ten Embo barangays, which were reintegrated to Taguig.
-Makati lost an estimated 300,000 people from its population following the lost of the Embo barangays.
+Makati lost an estimated 300,000 people from its population following the loss of the Embo barangays.
 The city also lost its boundaries with Pasig and Pateros, while the city borders of Taguig were extended up to Mandaluyong.
 In May 2025, the court ordered Makati to cease obstructing Taguig's access to and exclusive full possession of public properties in the Embo barangays covered by Proclamation Nos.
 518 and 1916.
 The order include health centers, multi-purpose buildings, covered courts, parks and other government properties.
 Taguig reopened the facilities after their takeover and the court granted Taguig's prayer for preliminary injunction, which effectively retains Taguig's possession of the facilities for the continued public services for the Embo barangays.

+In the 2023 barangay and Sangguniang Kabataan elections, the Commission on Elections excluded the voters of Embo barangays from Makati, wherein they voted under Taguig instead.
+Meanwhile, the 2025 local elections is the first time that Makati's 2nd District voters is only composed of three barangays: Guadalupe Nuevo, Guadalupe Viejo, and Pinagkaisahan.